-To comply with end-point assessment rules, EUIAS is not present at the Gateway meeting.
+To comply with end-point assessment rules, EUIAS is NOT present at the Gateway meeting.
 Ideally it would be conducted with the apprentice, training provider and the employer present.
 Gateway meetings last about an hour and are completed on or after the apprenticeship on-programme end date.

-During the meeting, the apprentice, employer, and training provider will discuss the different aspects of the apprenticeship standard and confirm that the apprentice has met the full criteria of the apprenticeship standard during their on-programme training.
-A copy of standard and the assessment plan (ST0204/AP03) should be available at the meeting.
+During the meeting, the apprentice, employer, and training provider will discuss the different aspects of the Apprenticeship Standard and confirm that the apprentice has met the full criteria of the Apprenticeship Standard during their on-programme training.
+A copy of the Standard and the Assessment Plan (ST0204/AP03) should be available at the meeting.
 In addition, the apprentice should be informed that EUIAS will be conducting the end-point assessment and that copies of the following policies are available on the EUIAS web site at euias.co.uk